The Hustle (film): Release

 A special trailer for The Hustle was released to coincide with the premiere of Avengers: Endgame, and it begins by spoofing Endgame trailers.
-It refers to Lonnie and Josephine as "The Revengers" — a parody name that was also previously referenced by another film in the Marvel Cinematic Universe, Thor: Ragnarok.
+It refers to Penny and Josephine as "The Revengers" — a parody name that was also previously referenced by another film in the Marvel Cinematic Universe, Thor: Ragnarok.

 Reception

 Box office

 The Hustle grossed $35.4 million in the United States and Canada and $62 million in other territories, for a worldwide total of $97.4 million, against a production budget of $21 million.
 According to MGM's 2020 Q2 earning reports, the film was producing net revenue for the studio.